Usage policies and legal¶

 - Data stored on Triton.
 We are not the controller of this data.
 Data in your personal directories is controlled by you, and data in shared directories is controlled by the manager of that group.
 See the section below for more information on this data.

 - HAKA login data (JupyterHub only).
 This is used to secure access to JupyterHub.
-Only your Aalto account name is requested, it is compared and immediately discarded (Triton already has your Aalto account).
+Only your Aalto account name is requested, it is compared and immediately discarded (Triton is already linked to your Aalto account).

 - The triton-users mailing list is automatically formed from all Aalto accounts in the triton-users group (everyone with an account).
 This is used to send service announcement and information related to scientific computing.
 This subscription is intrinsically tied to the Triton account and a requirement of the cluster usage.
 (Email information held by Aalto IT services).

-We do not consider the Triton management data to consist of a personal data file, but for full disclosure we describe the data we do hold.
+We do not consider the Triton management data to consist of a personal data file (this is covered under Aalto policies), but for full disclosure we describe our use of data.

 Controller and contact¶